wpengine/geoip/readme.txt

 3) Region: `[geoip-region]`

 * In the US region will return States
-* In Canada region will return Providences
+* In Canada region will return Provinces
 * Outside the US/CA this will return a Region number.
 Please note region numbers are not unique between countries

 4) City: `[geoip-city]`